ebdrup/json-schema-benchmark/reports/JSV.md

 `oneOf with missing optional property, neither oneOf valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `nested oneOf, to check validation semantics, anything non-null is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `ECMA 262 regex non-compliance, ECMA 262 has no support for \Z anchor from .NET`|Expected result: `false` but validator returned: `true`
-`ECMA 262 \S matches everything but ascii whitespace, latin-1 non-breaking-space matches (unlike e.g. Python)`|Expected result: `true` but validator returned: `false`
 `validation of date-time strings, a invalid day in date-time string`|Expected result: `false` but validator returned: `true` `validation of date-time strings, an invalid offset in date-time string`|Expected result: `false` but validator returned: `true`
 `validation of date-time strings, an invalid date-time string`|Expected result: `false` but validator returned: `true` `validation of date-time strings, only RFC3339 not all of ISO 8601 are valid`|Expected result: `false` but validator returned: `true`
+`validation of e-mail addresses, an invalid e-mail address`|Expected result: `false` but validator returned: `true` `validation of e-mail addresses, dot before local part is not valid`|Expected result: `false` but validator returned: `true` `validation of e-mail addresses, dot after local part is not valid`|Expected result: `false` but validator returned: `true` `validation of e-mail addresses, two subsequent dots inside local part are not valid`|Expected result: `false` but validator returned: `true`
+`validation of host names, a host name starting with an illegal character`|Expected result: `false` but validator returned: `true`
-`validation of URIs, an invalid protocol-relative URI Reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid relative URI Reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI though valid URI reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces and missing scheme`|Expected result: `false` but validator returned: `true` `validation of e-mail addresses, an invalid e-mail address`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with too many components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with out-of-range values`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address without 4 components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address as an integer`|Expected result: `false` but validator returned: `true` `validation of IPv6 addresses, an IPv6 address with out-of-range values`|Expected result: `false` but validator returned: `true`
+`validation of host names, a host name containing illegal characters`|Expected result: `false` but validator returned: `true` `validation of host names, a host name with a component too long`|Expected result: `false` but validator returned: `true` `validation of host names, starts with hyphen`|Expected result: `false` but validator returned: `true` `validation of host names, ends with hyphen`|Expected result: `false` but validator returned: `true` `validation of host names, starts with underscore`|Expected result: `false` but validator returned: `true` `validation of host names, ends with underscore`|Expected result: `false` but validator returned: `true` `validation of host names, contains underscore`|Expected result: `false` but validator returned: `true` `validation of host names, exceeds maximum label length`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with too many components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with out-of-range values`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address without 4 components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address as an integer`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address as an integer (decimal)`|Expected result: `false` but validator returned: `true` `validation of IPv6 addresses, an IPv6 address with out-of-range values`|Expected result: `false` but validator returned: `true`
 `validation of IPv6 addresses, an IPv6 address with too many components`|Expected result: `false` but validator returned: `true`
 `validation of IPv6 addresses, an IPv6 address containing illegal characters`|Expected result: `false` but validator returned: `true`
+`validation of IPv6 addresses, two sets of double colons is invalid`|Expected result: `false` but validator returned: `true` `validation of IPv6 addresses, mixed format with ipv4 section with octet out of range`|Expected result: `false` but validator returned: `true`
-`validation of host names, a host name starting with an illegal character`|Expected result: `false` but validator returned: `true`
+`validation of IPv6 addresses, mixed format with ipv4 section with a hex octet`|Expected result: `false` but validator returned: `true`
-`validation of host names, a host name containing illegal characters`|Expected result: `false` but validator returned: `true` `validation of host names, a host name with a component too long`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, matches empty`|Expected result: `true` but validator returned: `false` `Proper UTF-16 surrogate pair handling: pattern, matches two`|Expected result: `true` but validator returned: `false` `escaped pointer ref, slash valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`validation of URIs, an invalid protocol-relative URI Reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid relative URI Reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI though valid URI reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces and missing scheme`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, matches empty`|Expected result: `true` but validator returned: `false` `Proper UTF-16 surrogate pair handling: pattern, matches two`|Expected result: `true` but validator returned: `false` `escaped pointer ref, slash valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
-`escaped pointer ref, tilda valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`escaped pointer ref, tilde valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `escaped pointer ref, percent valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `nested refs, nested ref valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `ref overrides any sibling keywords, ref valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `ref overrides any sibling keywords, ref valid, maxItems ignored`|Expected result: `true` but validator returned: `false` `remote ref, containing refs itself, remote ref valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`property named $ref, containing an actual $ref, property named $ref valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `Recursive references between schemas, valid tree`|Expected result: `true` but validator returned: `false` `refs with quote, object with numbers is valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `Location-independent identifier, mismatch`|Expected result: `false` but validator returned: `true`